Charleston Traffic Offense Lawyers

 Fighting Traffic Crimes Charges in Charleston, Summerville, and Beyond

 In South Carolina, violating a traffic law can result in severe consequences.
 Penalties can include fines and, in some cases, incarceration.
 Additionally, if a person has multiple traffic offense convictions, they risk having their driver's license suspended.
-If you've been accused of a traffic crime, reach out to an attorney as soon as possible.
+If you've been accused of a traffic crime, reach out to our Charleston traffic ticket attorneys as soon as possible.
 They can advise you of your options and help fight your charge.

-At Thurmond Kirchner & Timbes, P.A., our traffic offenses attorneys in Charleston and Summerville know the adverse impacts a conviction can have on your life.
-We're here to help you through the process of resolving your matter.
-Our team can seek a favorable outcome on your behalf, striving to minimize or avoid the potential penalties.
+At Thurmond Kirchner & Timbes, P.A., our traffic offenses attorneys in Charleston and Summerville, South Carolina, know the adverse impacts a conviction can have on your life.
+We're here to help you through the process of resolving your traffic matter.
+Our Charleston traffic lawyers can seek a favorable outcome on your behalf, striving to minimize or avoid the potential penalties.

 Traffic Violations Are Criminal Matters

 Although many people may associate a traffic offense with a simple citation, they are actually criminal matters.
 Generally, they are misdemeanors penalized by a fine and/or incarceration.
-Thus, anyone who has been charged should take the situation seriously and seek legal counsel to determine an effective course of action.
+Thus, anyone who has been charged should take the situation seriously and seek legal counsel with a Charleston traffic offense attorney to determine an effective course of action.